Ohio woman charged, accused of sending racist death threats to Michigan lawmakers

 "We actually have a tier too, in like points for how much you are worth once we kill you....
 You're going to die and I'm happy about it," the voicemail allegedly stated.

-Bachman is set to appear at 8:15 on March 31 in Lansing's 54A District court for her arraignment.
+Bachman is set to appear at 8:15 a.m.
+March 31 in Lansing's 54A District court for her arraignment.

 Contact Dave Boucher at dboucher@freepress.com or 313-938-4591.
 Follow him on Twitter @Dave_Boucher1.